 Definitions – credit bans and correction requests

 Section 5 includes a definition for a ban notification service, which is a free-of charge service offered by a credit reporting body where it will notify an individual of requests for credit reporting information relating to them when a ban period (as defined in subsection 20K(3) of the Act) is in effect.
 This is a new definition introduced in the Previous Code, and follows Proposal 31 of the Review which suggested that CRBs offer these types of services.
-The operative provisions related to ban notification services and ban periods are in s 17 of Schedule 2.
+The operative provisions related to ban notification services and ban periods are in section 17 of Schedule 2.

-There are also definitions in s 5 for terms relevant to the correction of credit-related personal information.
-A correction request is a request by an individual for a credit reporting body or a credit provider to correct information under ss 20T or 21V of the Act.
+There are also definitions in section 5 for terms relevant to the correction of credit-related personal information.
+A correction request is a request by an individual for a credit reporting body or a credit provider to correct information under sections 20T or 21V of the Act.
 The correction period for a correction request is 30 days from the date the correction request is made.
-The operative provisions relating to corrections are in s 20 of Schedule 2.
+The operative provisions relating to corrections are in section 20 of Schedule 2.

 Definitions – repayments, agreements and defaults

-Section 5 includes a definition of month, which is relevant for the operative provisions relating to the reporting of repayment history information and financial hardship information in ss 8 and 8A of Schedule 2.
+Section 5 includes a definition of month, which is relevant for the operative provisions relating to the reporting of repayment history information and financial hardship information in sections 8 and 8A of Schedule 2.
 A month means a period which starts on a given day, and ends on any of the following days determined by the relevant credit provider:

 Immediately before the start of the corresponding day of the next calendar month